 This RAW development module is what I think is the best - and most importantly, the easiest - way to remove color casts and get a good white balance.

-As already mentioned above, you click on the eyedropper next to the "White balance" item in the RAW module and then select an area in the photo that was white or neutral gray.
+As already mentioned above, in the RAW module you click on the eyedropper next to the "White balance" item and then select an area in the photo that was white or neutral gray.
 You can see that in this case the brightness of the image does not change and only the colors are adjusted.
 I usually click through two or three areas until I find the best result.

 Update 28.08.2020/XNUMX/XNUMX: It works automatically too!